Worthing Heat Network

 Worthing Hospital

-When can I connect to the heat network?
+When can residents connect to the Worthing Heat Network?

-To ensure the heat network delivers a quality, valuable service for Worthing, we have established a Governance Agreement with Hemiko, which binds them to providing low carbon heat at a fair price and with excellent customer services.
+To ensure the heat network delivers a quality, valuable service for Worthing, we have established a governance agreement with Hemiko, which binds the company to providing low carbon heat at a fair price and with excellent customer services.

-From 2025, regulation will also apply in the heat networks market, giving customers added protection.
+As from 2025, regulations now also apply in the heat network market, giving customers added protection.

-How many jobs will be created by the Worthing Heat Network?
+How many jobs have been created by the Worthing Heat Network?

-The first phase of the Worthing Heat Network, which is expected to be complete by 2026, is expected to create around 40 local jobs.
+The first phase of the Worthing Heat Network has created around 40 local jobs.
 By 2050, Hemiko expects the network to have created up to 500 jobs.

 Photo: Hemiko staff wearing hi-vis (copyright Hemiko)